 We stopped at the peak and really enjoyed the incredible lava-capped mesa views.
 And for me to relax my grip on the steering wheel!
 But I don't look too freaked out though, right?!

 Coming down the backside was less not as picturesque because there is still an active mining operation, but we quickly forgot this as we were distracted by our arrival into Oatman.

 And our greeters.

 Oatman is an old mining town founded in 1851, but that became a hot prospect in 1915 when 2 miners struck gold, a $10 million gold find to be exact!
-Within a year, the town’s population grew to more than 3,500.
-Now there are less than 150 people.
-When the miners left, they left their burros, and they’ve been here ever since!
+Within a year, the town's population grew to more than 3,500.
+Now there are fewer than 150 people.
+When the miners left, they left their burros, and they've been here ever since!

 Every morning they come down from the hills looking for food.
 They wander the streets and greet the tourists.
 Vendors sell Burro pellets and carrots and the burros will eat all day if you feed them.
 Just before sunset, they wander back to the hills for the night.
 The residents have named them all and some of them are total characters!

-These burros are the town’s savior.
-Except for the annual egg fry that takes place on 4th of July there isn’t much else to do!
+These burros are the town's savior.
+Except for the annual egg fry that takes place on the 4th of July there isn't much else to do!
 But the burros are totally worth the trip!

 After spending time wandering the streets, photographing the burros, and visiting the local bar, we called it a day and began our drive back home.
 We took a moment to enjoy the beautiful Black Mountain views.
 It would be a great sunrise/sunset shot.